ozchamo/yakko-build-templates/README.md

-This repository contains simple tempaltes for automatic YAKKO builds of OpenShift clusters.
+This repository contains simple templates for automatic YAKKO builds of OpenShift clusters.

 For more info:
 - visit [YAKKO](https://github.com/ozchamo/YAKKO)